 SOUTHFIELD, Mich. – Brooks Kushman patent attorney Corey Neil, in partnership with client Brose North America, will speak at the Autolex Automotive Legal Forum, organized by Managing Intellectual Property and Benchmark Litigation in Detroit, Michigan on September 25, 2018.
 At the forum, attendees and presenters will discuss the increasing reality of autonomous vehicles...

-SOUTHFIELD, Mich. – Brooks Kushman shareholder John LeRoy will be speaking at the Smart Device Link (SDL) Developer Conference & Hackathon in Los Angeles, CA. LeRoy’s presentation will focus on the open source and intellectual property (IP) issues that need to be considered while developing connected cars.
-The SDL Developer Conference & Hackathon...
+SOUTHFIELD, Mich. – Brooks Kushman shareholder John LeRoy spoke at the Smart Device Link (SDL) Developer Conference & Hackathon in Los Angeles, CA. His presentation focused on the open source and intellectual property (IP) issues that need to be considered while developing connected cars.
+The SDL Developer Conference & Hackathon was attended by...

 SOUTHFIELD, Mich. – The Intellectual Property Law Section of the State Bar of Michigan in cooperation with the Institute of Continuing Legal Education is hosting the 2018 Intellectual Property Law Spring Seminar in Lansing, Michigan.
 It is an opportunity for national and local leaders in intellectual property to network, and learn...